caestradaa/real_estate_daproj/README.md

 - The name of the neighborhoods was standardized and also locality was included by making a left outer join with the official data table of the District Mayor's Office.
 - Set data types and format.
 - Made a reference of the dataset and removed "URL" columm which wasa not relevant for the analysis.
 - Outliers were treated specifically for "sale price" and "area".
 To identify them, the distribution of the values was analyzed and the columns were profiled using Power Query.
-In addition, criteria such as errors, values without logical sense and the target market to be addressed were taken into account.
+Other criteria were included such as errors, values without logical sense and the target market to be addressed.

 ![alt text]( "Data cleaning summary")
 ![alt text]( "Final dataset preview")